shan-kmr/loop-news/prd-1.md

 * Defaults to `MODEL_PROVIDER = "openai"`; Llama path is inert unless explicitly flipped.

 ### Static & templates
+* All HTML is rendered using external Jinja templates located in the `templates/` directory (`index.html`, `error.html`, `notification_email.html`).
-* Jinja templates for timeline view, search bar, and history list.
+* Templates handle the main UI, timeline view, error pages, and email notifications.
+* Flask's `render_template` function is used exclusively for rendering.
 * CSS/JS assets kept minimal; Bootstrap CDN only.

 ### Storage System